amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot-event-streaming-v2.md

 5. Toggle the *Send events* filter to select the events to send.
 6. Under *Select & filter events*, choose the Amplitude Events you would like to map to HubSpot.
 Provide a HubSpot Internal Event Name that corresponds to the Amplitude event you’ve selected.
 HubSpot recommends choosing the events that are most important to your use case.
 7. Under *Map properties to destinations*, select the Event Properties you would like to send.
 The HubSpot identifier for this object must be at least one of the following: `User Token`, `Email` or `Object ID`.
 8. Under *Select additional properties*, select any extra event and user properties you want to send to HubSpot.
 If you don't select any properties here, Amplitude doesn't send any.
-Transformed event properties and transformed user properties aren't supported.
 9. When finished, enable the destination and click *Save*.

 ## Use custom event data in HubSpot